Mikejo5000/vsts-docs-pr/docs/settings/set-area-paths.md

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

 Newly created team projects contain a single, root area that corresponds to the team project name.
 You add area paths under this root.
+You add area paths to support teams and queries based on work items that belong to different areas of the product.
 To understand how the system uses area paths, see [About area and iteration paths](about-areas-iterations.md).

 ## Prerequisites
 <a name="permissions"></a>